She Loves Biscotti

 Recipe origins

-During my youth, my mom would often make fresh pasta recipes with my dad’s homemade sausages.
+My mom often made fresh pasta recipes with my dad’s homemade sausages during my youth.
 Combining it with pasta and broccoli was a dish my whole family loved.

-Inspired by my mom’s recipe and my love of broccoli rabe, I have been making variations of this dish for decades.
+Inspired by my mom’s recipe and my love of broccoli rabe, I have been making variations of this pasta recipe for decades.

 Ciao for now,